Ideal

 Symptom

-Water heater casing feels excessively hot to touch during operation.
+Water heater casing feels excessively hot to the touch during operation.

 Insulation / Panel Overheating